buncram/cram-soc/deps/bio/README.md

 The host can read the contents of the aggregated events in real-time, and an interrupt can be generated based on an enable mask AND'd with the contents of R30.

 The host also similarly has bit-wise set/clear write-only registers that can manipulate the aggregated events.
 The host's set/clear commands have priority over all of the cores.
+In case of simultaneous set/clear, the conflicting bits are ignored and the previous state is kept.

 # R31 core ID and cycle count